openaps/docs/docs/docs/Customize-Iterate/ifttt-integration.md

      * **Body (for EatCarbs)**:
      ```
-     {"enteredBy": "IFTTT-button", "reason": "eat", "carbs": {{ExtraIngredient1}}, "secret": "your_hashed_api_goes_here!!!"}
+     {"enteredBy": "IFTTT-button", "reason": "eat", "carbs": {{Value1}}, "secret": "your_hashed_api_goes_here!!!"}
      ```

      * **Body (for temp target range)**:
      ```
-     {"enteredBy": "IFTTT-button", "eventType": "Temporary Target", "reason": "Manual", "targetTop": {{ExtraIngredient2}}, "targetBottom": {{ExtraIngredient1}}, "duration": {{ExtraIngredient3}}, "secret": "your_hashed_api_goes_here!!!"}
+     {"enteredBy": "IFTTT-button", "eventType": "Temporary Target", "reason": "Manual", "targetTop": {{Value2}}, "targetBottom": {{Value1}}, "duration": {{Value3}}, "secret": "your_hashed_api_goes_here!!!"}
      ```

      * **Body (for single temp target range)**:
      ```
-     {"enteredBy": "IFTTT-button", "eventType": "Temporary Target", "reason": "Manual", "targetTop": {{ExtraIngredient1}}, "targetBottom": {{ExtraIngredient1}}, "duration": {{ExtraIngredient2}}, "secret": "your_hashed_api_goes_here!!!"}
+     {"enteredBy": "IFTTT-button", "eventType": "Temporary Target", "reason": "Manual", "targetTop": {{Value1}}, "targetBottom": {{Value1}}, "duration": {{Value2}}, "secret": "your_hashed_api_goes_here!!!"}
      ```
+Note: For the temp target range Shortcut, you will need to append "?Value1={Ask for input 2}&Value2={Ask for input 1}&Value3={Ask for input 3} to the end of the URL in the Shortcuts app similar to how we did in step 7 above for the EatCarb shortcut.

+{add pic of temp range shortcut URL w/ key redacted}

+For the tempTarget Shortcut you will need to append "?Value1={Ask for input 1&Value2={Ask for input 1}&Value3={Ask for input 2} to the end of the URL in the Shortcuts app similar to how we did in step 7 above for the EatCarb shortcut.

+{add pic of temp range shortcut URL w/ key redacted}

+Similarly, you would need to create web hook triggers in IFTTT for each Shortcut that you want to create as 'listeners' for each of the Shortcuts URL calls.

 11) Click `Next` in the upper right corner.
 You can edit the title of the applet and then click `Finish`.
-You can test your applet by going back to your iPhone's Today widgets and clicking on the Workflow button you just created.
-You can also test inside the Workflow app by pressing the play button at the top of the workflow.
+You can test your applet by going back to your iPhone's Today widgets and clicking on the Shortcut button you just created.
+You can also test inside the Shortcuts  app by pressing on the Shortcut button.
 You can confirm a successful run by looking at your Nightscout site for the carb entry/temp target bar, or by looking at the activity log of the applet in IFTTT.

 **WARNING/REMINDER:** If you have SMBs turned on, do NOT try with large carb amounts.
 Only test with 1 carb entries!
 Ditto for temp targets - test a 99 or 101 mg/dl target or something conservative to not trigger SMBs.
 You can delete the test entries via the Reports tab in your Nightscout site, choosing the Treatments tab, and finding the recent entry.